 TERMS AND CONDITIONS

-» You must use the same email address for submitting an abstract as you will for registering for the Congress in Amsterdam (same as you used for Marrakech Winter Meeting).
+» You must use the same email address for submitting an abstract as you will use for registering for the Congress in Amsterdam (same as you used for the Virtual Winter Meeting).

 » Once you have submitted your abstract you will be sent an email summary.
 Please check this to make sure all information is correct.
 The organisers will not accept any responsibility for abstracts that have not been submitted properly.